 What is a venous doppler ultrasound exam?
-And why is it such an important diagnostic tool in our Houston area vein health clinics?
+And why is it such an important diagnostic tool in our Houston and Dallas area vein health clinics?
 Read on to find out!

 What is a Venous Doppler?